ImagineThisNHS/ImagineThisNHS.github.io/guidelines/components/slider.md

 No styling requirements

 ## Naming & Grouping
-The slider in a group named `slider`.
+The slider element should be named in a group called `slider`.

 Within the group the values should be named accordingly
 * The text of the maximum value should be named `max_value`.